 Invite your child to play:

 Say, "I've hidden a special object under one of these containers.
 Before you check under the container you must read the letter or word on that container's note."

 Remind your child to read the letter or word before they can look under the container for the hidden object.

 Once they find the hidden object, have them close their eyes and start again!

-This simple game can be used for so many different skills, but I use it most often for reading words to help target a specific goal my child is working on.
-This game, I was focused on getting her more comfortable with reading CVC (consonant vowel consonant) words that had different vowels in the middle.
-If I notice her struggling with a specific vowel or letter sound, I would put more words with those sounds in there.
+In this instance, Big Sis was practicing reading CVC words (consonant vowel consonant words) that had different vowels in the middle.
+If I notice her struggling with a specific vowel or letter sound, I would put more words with those sounds on the Post its.

 Who is in the story?

 Take a look through a book before reading and see if the pictures give you clues as to what might happen.

 Like teaching your child through hands on learning games?
 Want to teach you 4-5 year old to read using hands on learning?
 Check out The Fun Club!